The 9/11 Memorial and Museum is a tribute to the lives lost on September 11, 2001, and on February 26, 1993 (World Trade Center bombing).

-With various exhibitions providing a tribute to the victims of the terror attacks, the 9/11 Tribute Museum aims to help visitors understand the events surrounding the largest emergency response and recovery effort in the USA.
+The 9/11 Tribute Museum aims to help visitors understand the events surrounding the largest emergency response and recovery effort in the USA.

 The visitors can see personals stories of the victims displayed at the exhibitions.

 The operating hours are from 10 am to 6 pm.
 The last entry takes place 30 minutes before closing.
-The average time involved in the visit is 45 minutes.

 The 9/11 Tribute Museum tickets cost $15 for adults, $10 for senior citizens and students with valid IDs and $5 for children below the age of 3.